Agenda updates in progress, please check back often.

 W103 – Incorporation of Cyber Threats into ERM

-This session will explore incorporation of cybersecurity risks into ERM.
+This session will explore the incorporation of cybersecurity risks into ERM.
 The increase in cybersecurity attacks means that government agencies need to make sure that cybersecurity risk is appropriately addressed in their ERM programs.
 NIST has issued several publications to help agencies better understand the relationship between cybersecurity risk and ERM.
 Agencies can use the NIST publicizations to help them better understand their cybersecurity risk information.

 Learning Objectives/Key Takeaways: